OasisLMF/GenerateDocs/src/sections/ODS.rst

 Open Data Standards (ODS) are a set of specifications and guidelines that define how data should be structured, formatted, and shared in an open and interoperable manner.
 These standards enable data to be easily exchanged, accessed, and understood by different systems, organizations, and users.
-Its aim is to be the standard used for exposure data, result outputs and contract(s) terminology for the (Re)Insurance industry and other interested parties in catastrophe modelling and exposure management across all classes of business.
+Its aim is to be the standard used for exposure data, result outputs and contract(s) terminology for the (re)Insurance industry and other interested parties in catastrophe modelling and exposure management across all classes of business.

 ODS is key to ensuring continued data consistency, transparency, collaboration, and scalability for the cat modelling